 - on the button corresponding to the component type on the Compose toolbar (e.g. Text component button)

-- on the top-left corner of the area where the component is to be placed (within the element window)
+- at the top-left corner of the area where the component is to be placed (within the element window)

-- on the bottom-right corner of the area where the component is to be placed
+- at the bottom-right corner of the area where the component is to be placed

 - to create a simple text component: click the Text component button, click two points over the element display area, and type in the text

 - to create an image component, copy the image to the clipboard and choose Shift+Ins to paste the image.
-Drag the image to the right location
+Drag the component with the pasted image to the right location

 - to create a simple video component: click the video button, click two points over the element, right-click the newly created video rectangle, choose Import file on the video component menu and select a video file to play (e.g. avi or mpeg)